ibm-cloud-docs/cephaas/managing-deployments.md

 {{site.data.keyword.attribute-definition-list}}

 # Managing deployments in vSphere plug-in
-{: #managing-deployments-vsphere-plugin}
+{: #managing-deployments-vsphere-plug-in}

 ## Adding a deployment
 {: #add-deployment}

-Use the following procedure to add an IBM Ceph as a Service deployment to the vSphere Plugin.
+Use the following procedure to add an IBM Ceph as a Service deployment to the vSphere plug-in.

 1. From the vSphere Client, go to the plug-in dashboard from the vSphere Client main menu and click IBM Ceph as a Service.
 2. **Add Service Instance** screen is displayed which shows the first step of **Connect to IBM Storage CephaaS**.